easybuilders/easybuild-docs/docs/easybuild-v5/enhancements.md

 The [`--rpath` option][rpath_support] is enabled by default (see [easybuild-framework PR #4448](https://github.com/easybuilders/easybuild-framework/pull/4448)).
 The benefits for enabling RPATH are explained in [Why RPATH?][rpath_support_why].

-This enhancement **does not** add any filtering of envirnoment variables.
+This enhancement **does not** add any filtering of environment variables.
 This means that environment variables, such as `$LD_LIBRARY_PATH`, will continue to appear in the module files unless EasyBuild is configured to filter these variables (see [Relation to `$LD_LIBRARY_PATH`][rpath_support_LD_LIBRARY_PATH]).